 3) Determine what subconscious programming (i.e. beliefs) you hold about the situation

 4) Question the belief – i.e. ask yourself ‘is this my truth?’ and ‘does this align with my values/the person who I want to be?’

 5) Reprogram your mind so you can live from a place that is congruent to who you want to be (we do that in my workshops and keynote presentations)

 This list may feel overwhelming but the key is to start with one or two things, to integrate them into your life before adding more.
-The JOYVIAL team of professional health coaches are experts in guiding you along your journey.
-They will help you determine the best path for you to move you towards your goals while keeping you energized every step of the way.
-Call us today at 1-866-JOVIAL to schedule your free coaching session or click here.
+The JOYVIAL team of professional executive health coaches are experts in guiding you along your journey.
+They will help you determine the best path to move you towards your goals while keeping you energized every step of the way.